rackner/kubernetes-faster/starter-applications/README.md

 ## Falco

 Falco is an open source project which provides intrusion detection using Linux Kernel instrumentation.
+The implementation of Falco in the /falco folder contains base best practice rules for a host of possible applications, many of which are already installed on this cluster (e.g. the ELK stack).

 ## Open Policy Agent